 More than 5 decades ago there were more than 30 Keffiyeh factories operating in Palestine.
 Today there is only one factory in Hebron--the Hirbawi Factory.

 The keffiyeh in fashion today is a controversial topic among many people here in Palestine, mainly because of the varied colors used instead of the original black-white and red-white color.
 Many in the West buy and wear the keffiyeh, transforming it into a fashion trend.
-The trend was booming two years ago in Europe, with few wearing it even knowing the origins and symbolism.
-According the Mr.Judeh the Arafatiyeh Keffiyeh which is the black and white keffiyeh remains the most famous keffiyeh and the most sold hirbawi keffiyeh on the web today.
+The trend was booming two years ago in Europe, with few wearing it without knowing the origins and resemblance, hence making that an act of cultural appropriation.

 What is the keffiyeh made from?